linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

 	   - Explicit assumptions allow analysts to create different scenarios
 - Probabilistic thinking is especially useful on young companies
 	   - Survival can be a key risk
-- For young companies,  [[Week 2 Fundamentals Of Forecasting|fundamentals]] are more important,  not less
+- For young companies,  [fundamentals](../Week%202/Week%202%20Fundamentals%20Of%20Forecasting.md) are more important,  not less
 	   - The point is not that you should forecast in great detail
 	   - But you should think about value creation,  competitive position,  unit economics